On pairs of triangular numbers whose product is a perfect square and pairs of intervals of successive integers with equal sums of squares: Square triangular numbers and near-isosceles Pythagorean triples

-which is a famous Pell's (Ferma-Pell's) equation \cite{Wei06}.
+which is a special case the famous Pell's (Ferma-Pell's) equation \cite{Wei06}.
 The solutions of the Pell's equation \eqref{classic_pell} have not only closed-form representations, but also recursive ones.
 For example, the solutions of the given equation can be written as: